heigeo/leaflet.wms/README.md

 -----|-------------
+`getIdentifyLayers()` | Determine which layers to identify (default is all visible layers) `getFeatureInfoParams(point, layers)` | Generate parameters for WMS `GetFeatureInfo` request `ajax(url, callback)` | Actual AJAX call.
+The default implementation is a rudimentary `XMLHttpRequest` wrapper.
+Override this if you want to use jQuery or something with more robust support for older browsers.
+If you override this, be sure to preserve the value of `this` when calling the callback function (e.g. `callback.call(this, result)`).
-`getIdentifyLayers()` | Determine which layers to identify (default is all visible layers) `getFeatureInfoParams(point, layers)` | Generate parameters for WMS `GetFeatureInfo` request `parseFeatureInfo(result, url)` | Parse the AJAX response into HTML `showFeatureInfo(latlng, info)` | Display parsed AJAX response to the user (e.g in a popup) `showWaiting()` | Start AJAX wait animation (spinner, etc.)
+`parseFeatureInfo(result, url)` | Parse the AJAX response into HTML `showFeatureInfo(latlng, info)` | Display parsed AJAX response to the user (e.g in a popup) `showWaiting()` | Start AJAX wait animation (spinner, etc.)